awslabs/deeplearning-emr/mxnet-spark/README.md

 ```

 ### Monitoring the Spark Application
- You can view Spark application history and YARN application status right in the Amazon EMR console, Application history is updated throughout runtime in near real-time, and the history is available for up to seven days after the application is complete **even after you have terminated the cluster**.
+ You can view Spark application history and YARN application status right in the Amazon EMR console, application history is updated throughout runtime in near real-time, and the history is available for up to seven days after the application is complete **even after you have terminated the cluster**.
 It also provides advanced metrics like memory usage, S3 reads, HDFS utilization, etc., all in one place.
 This also eliminates the need SSH forwarding unlike to use YARN UI.
  You can find the features and how to use in [Spark Application History on EMR Console](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-cluster-application-history.html).

- The below screenshot from the EMR console Applicaiton History shows the application tasks, execution times, etc.,
+ The below screenshot from the EMR console Application History shows the application tasks, execution times, etc.,

 ![application-history.png](resources/application-history.png)